gtech-mulearn/Top-100-Coders/sidharthpr@mulearn.md

 >### Key Contributions:
 >
 >Data Processing Module: Developed a Python-based module to process environmental data from various sensors.
 Implemented algorithms for >data normalization and anomaly detection.
->API Integration: Worked on integrating third-party APIs for additional environmental data sources, enhancing the accuracy and scope of >our analysis.
->Database Management: Designed and managed the PostgreSQL database, ensuring efficient data storage and retrieval.
 >Collaboration: Actively collaborated with the frontend team to ensure seamless integration of the backend services with the user interface.
 >### Challenges Overcome:
 >